 After all, you don’t need to be an expert in everything.

-Moreover, knowledge acquisition is not like buying a new table for your living room.
-You need some maintenance not to forget the knowledge and skills acquired.
+In fact, knowledge acquisition is not like buying a new table for your living room.
+You need some maintenance not to forget the knowledge and skills acquired overtime.

 It means that you need to constantly refresh your knowledge and skills, for everything you want to be an expert at.
 It takes time, energy, and require, again, a lot of motivation.